 What are some complex carbohydrates?

-Pasta, bread, potatoes.
-These sources contain long strands of sugar molecules, as opposed to the 1 or 2 found in fruits.
-They probably also contain fibre - a key player to gut health, regulating blood-sugar and cholesterol levels, as well as regulating toilet breaks.
+Examples of complex carbs include pasta, bread, and potatoes.
+Complex carbs contain long strands of sugar molecules, as opposed to the 1 or 2 found in fruits.
+They also contain dietary fibre — a key player to gut health, regulating blood-sugar and cholesterol levels, as well as regulating toilet breaks.

-As a result, complex carbs require a longer period of time to digest and be converted into glucose and/or other vital uses.
-These should be eaten the day before or a few hours before your event so that they have plenty of time to be digested.
+As a result, complex carbs require a longer period of time to digest and convert into glucose and/or other vital uses.
+These should be eaten the day before riding or a few hours before your event so that they have plenty of time to be digested.

 Surely fat should be avoided, right?
 Well, not entirely.
 We need fat in our body as it is basically our ‘store’ of energy and it is used to drive the body when exercising for longer or more intense periods.
 If carbs are the body's primary petrol, fats are the reserve fuel tank.